 BACnet

 BACnet (Building Automation and Control Networks) is an automation protocol that has been developed for building automation and is constantly being further developed.
 First and foremost, it ensures the interoperability of devices from different manufacturers with each other.
-BACnet/IP uses the Internet protocol as the communication layer.
+BACnet/IP uses the Internet protocol as the communication layer, and BACnet/SC provides authenticated and encrypted communication between BACnet devices.

 This chapter describes how to configure the BACnet service on the Beetle and start a network query via BACnet.